Will Insurance Cover Alcohol and Drug Rehab?

 - Maintenance medication

-As a covered benefit, addiction treatment coverage must be equal to that provided other medical conditions.
+As a covered benefit, addiction treatment coverage must be equal to that provided for other medical conditions.

 The most common healthcare plans are Health Maintenance Organizations (HMO) and Preferred Provider Organizations (PPO).